Gold Leaf with Letterpress Precision

-Although I call myself a book designer in the publishing world, at heart I am a book artist, as seen in my Isolation project, the printing of the original My Mighty Journey, and many other personal projects.
+Although I identify myself as a book designer in the publishing world, at heart, I am a book artist, as evident in my Isolation project, the printing of the original My Mighty Journey, and many other personal projects.

 When artist and author Harriet Bart commissioned me to help her create her artist book, COVID: The Book of Days, I had to draw on all of my book-building and printing skills to craft a very special book that would meet her vision: letterpress, giclée, gold-leaf.